-Performance: Figure 4 shows the results of these experiments.
+Cold-Cache Performance: Figure 6 shows the results of these experiments.
 We see that UDP, TCP, and TLS performance is generally similar when other parameters are held consistent (compare (a), (b), and (c), or (g), (h), and (i)).
-With even 35 ms RTT, the recursive query process still dominates protocol choice and setup costs are moderate.
+Even when the RTT is 35 ms, the recursive query process still dominates protocol choice and setup costs are moderate.
 The data shows that out-of-order processing is essential when pipelining is used; case (f) shows head-of-line blocking compared to (h).
 This case shows that while current servers support TCP, our optimizations are necessary for high performance.
-Finally, pipelining shows higher latency than stop-and-wait regardless of protocol (compare (g) with (a) or (i) with (c)).
-This difference is due to 140 simultaneous queries necessarily queue at the server when the batch begins.
+Pipelining shows higher latency than stop-and-wait regardless of protocol (compare (g) with (a) or (i) with (c)).
+This difference occurs when 140 simultaneous queries necessarily queue at the server when the batch begins; UDP is nearly equally affected as TCP and TLS (compare (i) and (h) with (g)).
 Finally, we see that the costs of TLS are minimal here: comparing (c) with (b) and (a) or (i) with (g) and (h), natural variation dominates performance differences.